Sparse Autoencoder Features for Classifications and Transferability: Classification Tasks, Multimodal Transfer, and Hyperparameter Analysis

+We next examine pooling and binarization strategies.
+Token level max activation pooling methods included no max pooling (top-0), top-20, and top-50 features per token.
+Binarization is applied after token aggregation.
 Figure~\ref{fig:pooling}(b) compares two feature selection strategies: (1) no max pooling with summation of \emph{all} SAE features, and (2) selecting the top-$N$ token level activations (here, 20 and 50), with and without binarization.
-LR classifiers are trained on the resulting features. \begin{itemize}[itemsep=-1.7pt,topsep=1.5pt] \item \textbf{Binarization:} Binarized and no max pooling of SAE features outperform both hidden-state probes and bag-of-words (dotted lines in Figure~\ref{fig:pooling}(b)).
+LR classifiers are trained on the resulting features with L2 regularization. \begin{itemize}[itemsep=-1.7pt,topsep=1.5pt] \item \textbf{Binarization:} Binarized and no max pooling of SAE features outperform both hidden-state probes and bag-of-words (dotted lines in Figure~\ref{fig:pooling}(b)).
 This indicates the effectiveness of SAE features, particularly when combined with binarization, for capturing relevant information. \item \textbf{Token level top-$N$ Selection:} Can outperform the binarized and no max pooling approach in certain settings, especially when $N$ increases, and not binarized.
 However, the margin is typically small, and top-$N$ selection demands additional computation to identify discriminative features. \end{itemize}

-These observations motivate our decision to adopt binarized and no max pooling as a default due to the reduced computational overhead whilst maintaining performance, while acknowledging that token-level top-$N$ might excel for certain tasks. \paragraph{Interpretability and Layer-Wise Insights:} We find that \emph{middle-layer} SAE features often produce the highest accuracy across tasks.
+These observations motivate our decision to adopt binarized and no max pooling as a default due to theoretical reduced computational overhead whilst maintaining performance, while acknowledging that token-level top-$N$ might excel for certain tasks. \paragraph{Interpretability and Layer-Wise Insights:} We find that \emph{middle-layer} SAE features often produce the highest accuracy across tasks.
 This trend echoes prior work suggesting that intermediate layers encode richer, more compositional representations than either early or late layers.
 Crucially, we find that binarizing the full set of SAE features offers a robust one-size-fits-all approach, whereas selecting a top-$N$ subset can yield slightly higher performance but requires additional computational steps.
 From an interpretability perspective, the binarization strategy also grants a straightforward notion of “feature activation”: whether or not a feature dimension was triggered above zero.
 Such a thresholding approach can facilitate more useful and usable feature-level analyses and potential explanations for model decisions.